A Homeowner’s Guide to Clay Soil Foundation Issues

 For a foundation, the issue is not simply that soil gets wet.
 The issue is uneven movement.
 If one side of a home sits above soil that is wetter, drier, more compacted, or more disturbed than the other side, the foundation may experience different pressures from one area to another.

-What Expansive Soil Means
+What Is Expansive Soil?

 Expansive soil is soil that changes volume as moisture levels change.
 In Oklahoma, expansive soil foundation movement is common because clay-heavy soils respond quickly to rainfall, poor drainage, irrigation changes, plumbing leaks, drought, and seasonal weather shifts.